bbatsov/batsov.com/_pages/contact.md

 I accept most invitations to connect, but I rarely respond to any messages there.
 If you want to get my attention on LinkedIn you'll have to try really hard.
 Emails work a lot better!

+[^1]: Or used to like.
+I definitely liked it a lot more before Elon Musk took control of it.